 My experience with evaluating Foster Web Marketing

-Evaluating Foster was a night and day difference compared to AVVO, Justia, and Scorpion Web Design.
-I found those companies to be unresponsive and I was left feeling like I must have been trying to find out about closely guarded military secrets.
+I found their approach quite different from other companies that offer web marketing options to law firms.
+Comparing Foster to AVVO, Justia, and Scorpion Web Design was a night and day difference.
+I found those companies to be unresponsive, making me feel like I was trying to uncover closely guarded military secrets.
 In other words, I felt like this guy:

-Foster, by contrast, was quick to respond to my requests for information, answered all of my questions, and gave me a walk through of their software.
-The experience I had in conducting the review leaves me with the impression that an attorney hiring this company can expect excellent customer service — a breath of fresh air.
+Foster, by contrast, quickly responded to my requests for information, answered all of my questions, and gave me a walkthrough of their software.
+The experience I had in conducting the review leaves me believing that an attorney hiring this company can expect excellent customer service — a breath of fresh air.

 Evaluating the cost of Foster Web Marketing

-Attorneys utilizing Foster’s services will typically pay around $7,000-$8,000 for the initial build out of a website.
-This includes the writing of the content, training on how to use the company’s in-house designed content management/lead-tracking system (website and marketing software), etc. Ongoing support is going to start at around $500 to $1,000 per month (this includes use of the company’s software, web hosting, email, coaching, customer support).
-The main bulk of Foster’s clients utitlize that level of service and draft their own content.
+Attorneys utilizing Foster’s services will typically pay around $7,000 to $8,000 for the initial build-out of a website.
+This includes the writing of the content and training on how to use the company’s in-house designed content management/lead-tracking system (website and marketing software).

-Average customers, who go for a more “full service” approach, typically spend $4,000 – $5,000 per month for extra marketing services although prices range from $3,000 to over $20,000.
-This obviously puts Foster out of the initial price range for most starting a new law firm as well as many smaller firms.
-Cost, for obvious reasons, is going to be something you have to consider when utilizing Foster’s services.
+Average customers, who go for a more “full service” approach with extra marketing services, typically spend $4,000 to $5,000 per month.
+However, the true range of prices can range from $3,000 to over $20,000.
+This puts Foster out of the initial price range for most new law firms and many smaller firms.

 Analyzing the SEO potential of Foster Web Marketing

-The content I reviewed on various websites was more individualized to the specific firms than on sites I reviewed from Foster’s competitors.
-While there were things I would have done differently, from a content standpoint, in my opinion Foster beats Justia and Scorpion on this front.
+The content I reviewed across various websites was more individualized to the specific firms than on sites I reviewed from Foster’s competitors.
+While there were things that I would have done differently, from a content standpoint, in my opinion, Foster beats Justia and Scorpion on this front.

-I believe that attorneys concerned about SEO will get more bang for their buck from Foster than from the other options reviewed so far in this series.
+I believe that attorneys concerned about SEO will get more bang for their buck from Foster than from the other common options reviewed in this series.

 Foster Web Marketing and the changing web environment